 Pacemakers and driving

-Patients with ICD’s cannot drive a car for 1 months after implant for primary prevention (i.e. without a preceding VT/VF event) or 6 months for secondary prevention (i.e. after a VT/VF event).
-They can then drive unless they receive a shock – at this point they must take 6 months off driving.
-An inappropriate shock incurs a 1 month ban providing the cause of the inappropriate shock has been removed.
+Patients with ICD’s cannot drive a car for 1 month after implant for primary prevention (i.e. without a preceding VT/VF event) or 6 months for secondary prevention (i.e. after a VT/VF event).
+They can then drive unless they receive a shock.
+At this point, they must take 6 months off driving.
+An inappropriate shock incurs a 1-month ban providing the cause of the inappropriate shock has been removed.